snkashis/android-docs/README.md

 ```

 #### Host locally
 When editing documents or working on the site, you'll most likely want to run it locally to enable hot reload editing.
-Tweak your pages, templates, and styles and see changes in real time.
-To run a locally hosted version of the documentation, follow the installation instructions above, and then within the root folder execute the develop command in terminal:
+Tweak your pages, templates, and styles to see changes in real time.
+To run a locally hosted version of the documentation, follow the installation instructions above.
+In the root folder, execute the develop command in terminal:

 ```
 gatsby develop